atakan-topaloglu/stable-virtual-camera/CLI_GUIDE.md

 For all the other tasks, we use a folder for each scene that is parsable by `ReconfusionParser` (see `seva/data_io.py`).
 It contains (1) a subdirectory containing all views; (2) `transforms.json` defining the intrinsics and extrinsics for each image; and (3) `train_test_split_*.json` file splitting the input and target views, with `*` indicating the number of the input views.

-Target views is available if you the data are from academic sources, but in the case where target views is unavailble, we will create dummy black images as placeholders.
+We provide <a href="https://github.com/Stability-AI/stable-virtual-camera/releases/tag/data">in this release</a> several examplar scenes for you to take reference from.
+Target views is available if you the data are from academic sources, but in the case where target views is unavailble, we will create dummy black images as placeholders (e.g., the `garden_flythrough` scene).

-We provide in `demo` folder (hosted <a href="">here</a>) two examplar scenes for you to take reference from.
 The general data structure follows
 ```
 <data_path>/
 ├── scene_1/